There are many reasons why in stargazing binoculars are useful. Here are eleven.

 10. Moons of Jupiter

-Observing the moons of Jupiter as they move around the planet.
+They are useful for observing the moons of Jupiter as they move around the planet.

 11. Great for Kids